amirul-ic/chatbot/README.md

-# Chat with Unifi FAQ
+# Chat with Website FAQ Section

 This app chat with the Unifi Home FAQ document retrieved from the [website](https://unifi.com.my/support/faq):